by Work the World

 DESTINATION MARKETING-24.05.2015-PHOTOS-PASHUPATINATH TEMPLE

-This really goes without saying, but by picking a destination in a part of the world you’re unlikely to visit again, or haven’t before, you’ll be more inclined to make the most of every moment.
+This really goes without saying, but by picking a destination in a part of the world you’re unlikely to visit again or haven’t before, you’ll be more inclined to make the most of every moment.
 You might want to add on some extra travel time before or after your placement too.
 It's worth researching the travel opportunities in the areas our programmes are based so you can get a good idea of things you'll be able to do and see.

 Whichever destination you pick, one truth always remains - we’re here to help you every step of the way.
 Whether it’s by phone or email, our team of expert Elective Consultants have extensive knowledge of all our programmes – both inside the hospital and out.
 To talk to us, simply fill out the short enquiry form.

-Or, choose your discipine: Medical | Nursing | Midwifery | Physiotherapy | Pharmacy | Paramedic Science | Dentistry | Radiography | OT
+Or, choose your discipine: Medical | Nursing | Midwifery | Physiotherapy | Pharmacy | Paramedic Science | Dentistry | Radiography | OT | Biomedical Science

 What healthcare disciplines do Work the World cater for?